With the proper use of tax deductions and exemptions, you can be sure that you're only paying the amount of tax that you legally owe.

 "Proper use of deductions and exemptions are two important ways taxpayers can lower the amount they owe," according to Mendoza.
 The two main types of deductions are itemized deductions and the standard deduction.
 The standard deduction is the same for all taxpayers and is set by the IRS.
 The amount varies depending on your filing status, and it is also regularly adjusted for inflation.
 You subtract your standard deduction directly from your adjusted gross income.

 If you do not wish to use the standard deduction, you can claim itemized deductions.
 Doing so takes additional time, but that extra effort can result in big tax savings, especially if you have big deductions like mortgage interest.
-If the total amount of your itemized deductions exceeds the standard deduction, you're better off itemizing.
+If the total amount of your itemized deductions exceeds the standard deduction, you're usually better off itemizing.
 Common itemized deductions include the following:

 - mortgage interest